Paratethys: Megalake

-Some 12 million years ago, slightly before the onset of the late Miocene, the ancient sea transformed into a megalake that covered more than 2.8 million square kilometers, from the eastern Alps to what is now Kazakhstan, and characterized by salinities generally ranging between 12–14%.
-During its 5-million-year lifetime, the megalake was home to many species found nowhere else, including mollusks and ostracods as well as miniature versions of whales, dolphins, and seals.
+Some 12 million years ago, slightly before the onset of the late Miocene, the ancient sea transformed into a megalake that covered more than 2.8 million square kilometers, from the eastern Alps to what is now Kazakhstan, and characterized by salinities generally ranging between 12 and 14‰.
+During its five-million-year lifetime, the megalake was home to many species found nowhere else, including molluscs and ostracods as well as miniature versions of whales, dolphins and seals.
+In 2023, Guinness World Records named this lake the largest in earth's history.
+Near the end of the Miocene, an event known as the Khersonian crisis, marked by rapidly fluctuating environmental factors and sea levels, wiped out much of the unique fish fauna of this megalake.

 After Paratethys

 When parts of the Mediterranean fell dry during the Messinian salinity crisis (about 6 million years ago) there were phases when Paratethys water flowed into the deep Mediterranean basins.
 During the Pliocene epoch (5.33 to 2.58 million years ago) the former Paratethys was divided into a couple of inland seas that were at times completely separated from each other.
 An example was the Pannonian Sea, a brackish sea in the Pannonian Basin.
 Many of these would disappear before the start of the Pleistocene.
-At present, only the Black Sea, Caspian Sea, and the Aral Sea remain of what was once a vast inland sea.
+At present, only the Black Sea, Caspian Sea and the Aral Sea remain of what was once a vast inland sea.

+Paleoecology

+During the Middle Miocene Climatic Optimum, the Paratethys supported a tropical to subtropical marine ecosystem with very high biodiversity and endemism, including the establishment of coral reef ecosystems.
+Some portions of the Paratethys, over modern Poland, were deep enough to support a bathypelagic ecosystem with significant endemism.
+An exceptionally-preserved record of this ecosystem is known from the Oligocene-aged Menilite Formation, a flysch containing fossils of pelagic and deep-sea fish taxa, as well as microbial mats.
+This biodiversity was badly hit by environmental changes later in the Miocene, with the coral reefs being wiped out following cooling during the Middle Miocene disruption, while changing circulation patterns and the resulting anoxia wiped out the deepwater habitats.
+Surface-dwelling species saw a significant decline from a collapse in the zooplankton populations.
+Despite its diversity, the brief "Paratethyan biodiversity hotspot" was short-lived, lasting for only 3 million years.